ben-forster/rgvoice/README.md

 # rgvoice
-A voice client for the revgo API wrapper
+Voice client for the revgo API wrapper